VictorCazanave/svg-maps/packages/sri-lanka/README.md

 # 🇱🇰 Sri Lanka

-Contains all Districts of Sri Lanka:
+Contains all the districts of Sri Lanka:
 * Ampara
 * Anuradhapura
 * Badulla